Battle of Imphal: Air operations at Imphal

 By mid-1944, the Allied air forces enjoyed undisputed air supremacy over Burma.
 The last major effort by the Japanese Army Air Force had been over the Arakan in February and March, when they had suffered severe losses.
 During the Imphal and Kohima battles, they were able to make barely half a dozen significant raids.

 IV Corps enjoyed close air support from fighter-bombers and dive bombers of 221 Group of the RAF.
 Allied fighter bombers and medium bombers shot up and bombed enemy concentrations, supply dumps, transport, roads and bridges all the way to the Chindwin river.
 The monsoon, which occurred every year from May to September, in no way diminished their activity.
-The RAF Third Tactical Air Force increased their sortie rate to 24,000 sorties during the worst four months of the monsoon, nearly six times the figure of the previous year's record.
+The RAF Third Tactical Air Force flew 24,000 sorties during the worst four months of the monsoon, nearly six times the previous year's record.

-However, the most important contribution to the Allied victory was made by both British and American transport aircraft.
-The Allies could fly men, equipment and supplies into the airstrips at Imphal (and Pallel also, until the onset of the monsoon rains), so, although cut off by land, the town was not without a lifeline.
+The most important contribution to the Allied victory was made by British and American transport aircraft.
+The Allies could fly men, equipment and supplies into the airstrips at Imphal (and Pallel also, until the onset of the monsoon rains), so, although cut off by land, the town had a lifeline.
 By the end of the battle, the Allied air forces had flown 19,000 tons of supplies and 12,000 men into Kohima and Imphal, and flown out 13,000 casualties and 43,000 non-combatants.
-Among the supplies carried during the siege were over a million gallons of fuel, over a thousand bags of mail and 40 million cigarettes.
-Several thousand mules were used to supply outlying outposts, for example, 17th Indian Division up the Bishenpur trail, so animal fodder was also flown in during the siege.
-Allied aircraft could also parachute ammunition, rations and even drinking water to surrounded units.
+They delivered over a million gallons of fuel, over a thousand bags of mail and 40 million cigarettes.
+Several thousand mules were used to supply outlying outposts, for example, 17th Indian Division on the Bishenpur trail, so animal fodder was also flown in during the siege.
+Allied aircraft parachuted ammunition, rations and drinking water to surrounded units.

-At the start of the battle, South East Asia Command had 76 transport aircraft (mainly C-47 Skytrain) available, but many others were dedicated to supplying the Nationalist Chinese under Chiang Kai-Shek, or to establishing USAAF bomber bases in China, via "the hump".
+At the start of the battle, South East Asia Command had 76 transport aircraft (mainly C-47 Skytrain) available, but many others were dedicated to supplying the Nationalist Chinese under Chiang Kai-Shek, or to establishing USAAF bomber bases in China, via "the Hump".
 Not even Admiral Louis Mountbatten, the Commander-in-Chief, had the authority to commandeer any of these aircraft, but at the crisis of the battle in the middle of March he nevertheless did so, acquiring 20 C-46 Commando aircraft (equivalent to another 30 C-47s).
 He was supported by American officers at SEAC and the American China-Burma-India Theater headquarters.